-Hive also offers its users with Workspace add-ons such as proofing and approvals priced at $3/user/month + base price, resourcing at $4/user/month and so on.
+Hive also offers its users with Workspace add ons such as proofing and approvals priced at $3/user/month + base price, resourcing at $4/user/month and so on.

-At one of the point of time, I also tried the popular project management software Wrike.
-The fact that Paypal, Adobe, HTC, Disney, and Nissan use this, I thought to give it a try, check the features, that our team might need.
-From Wrike, I liked the fact that resources and deadlines are moved centrally which helps teams to align fast.
+At one point of time, I also tried the popular project management software Wrike to manage my team.
+The fact that Paypal, Adobe, HTC, Disney, and Nissan use this, I thought to give this Basecamp alternative a try, check the features, that may meet my team and project needs.

 Features of Wrike are worth mentioning here are:

-- Elegant and simple to understand interface
+|1.)
+Elegant and simple to understand user interface|

-- Detailed time-tracking feature|
+|2.)
+Detailed time-tracking feature|

-- Integration with Google Drive, Dropbox, Box, as well as mobile apps|
+|3.)
+Integration with Google Drive, Dropbox, Box, as well as mobile apps|

 |4.)
 Provide Free up to five users and with 2GB storage.|

-- Efficient resource planning and management
+|5.)
+Efficient resource allocation and management|

-- Customized automated workflows|
+|6.)
+Customized automated workflows|

-- File widgets for efficient file management|
+|7.)
+File widgets for efficient file management|

-Wrike management software has all useful charts including, Gantt Chart, Baseline Chart and Performance Chart which shows and tracks all progress and achievements according to the plan.
-With great collaboration with all the team-mates, Wrike also includes real time document editing, where you everyone can collaborate at the single sheet, similar to Google Docs.
+Wrike management software has all useful charts including, Gantt Charts, Baseline Chart and Performance Chart which shows and tracks all progress and achievements according to the plan.
+With great collaboration with all the team mates, Wrike also includes real time team documents editing, where everyone can collaborate on a single sheet, similar to Google Docs.

-Wrike is a great project management tool for:
+Wrike is a great option for: